 Currently there are no job openings available.

-We accept interns at three different occasions during the year;
+We accept interns at two different occasions during the year;

 The start and anticipated duration of internships will be advertised with each opportunity, along with details of how to apply.
 The listing for the internships will be posted on our website, www.unwomen.se.
 Applicants are then welcome to apply according to the instructions.
 The Swedish National Committee for UN Women only accepts applications during the application periods for each internship position as specified on the website.